ericodle/GRU_Classifying_GTZAN/README.md

    ./train_model.py
    ```
 Note #1: Training requires a GPU to complete in a timely manner.
 You can either use your own hardware, or work on a Colab environment.
-If you use a GPU, make sure you have cuda and all related dependencies set up in your environment.
+If you use a GPU, make sure you have CUDA and all related dependencies set up in your environment.

 Note #2: Training is as much an art as it is a science, and often involves playing around with different hyperparameters.
 Users are encouraged to go into the train_model.py script and change the optimizer, learning rate, epochs, or other parameters.
 The default settings represent what worked best for us at the time of experimentation.